shreesh2121/Redux_toolKit-Beginner/README.md

 + The corresponding Redux action will be dispatched to the store
 * The counter slice reducer will see the actions and update its state
 * The `<Counter>` component will see the new state value from the store and re-render itself with the new data

+## Why Should I Use Redux?
+Redux can help simplify the state management process, especially when dealing with complex and interconnected components.
+Here are some reasons why you might want to use Redux in your application:

+* ### Centralized state management:
+With Redux, you can maintain the state of your entire application in a single store, making it easier to manage and access data across components.
+* ### Predictable state updates:
+Redux has a clear flow of data, which means changes to the state can only happen when you create an action and send it through Redux.
+This makes it easy to understand how your application's data will change in response to user actions.
+* ### Easier debugging:
+With Redux DevTools, you have a clear record of all the changes to your application's state.
+This makes locating and fixing issues in your code easier, saving you time and effort in the debugging process.
+* ### Better performance:
+By minimizing the number of state updates and reducing the need for prop drilling, Redux helps improve your application's performance.